 Have you ever wondered what goes on “behind the curtain” in a security operations center (SOC)?
 It’s the SOC’s job to keep the enterprise safe from cyber-threats, but how does it do that?

 Typically, today’s SOC is a dedicated facility that houses a team of highly skilled security analysts, often operating in shifts around the clock.
 Their mission is to continually monitor cybersecurity health and respond to alerts and incidents.
 When a security alarm goes off in an SOC, security operations personnel (SOC teams) try to handle the incident as quickly as possible so that damage is minimized or a potential breach is avoided altogether.

 Security operations center challenges

-Given the blinding speed at which alerts pile up in security information and event management (SIEM) logs, the SOC analyst’s job can be overwhelming, with many more alerts than one person can possibly review and no end in sight.
+Given the blinding speed at which alerts pile up in security information and event management (SIEM) logs, the SOC team’s job can be overwhelming, with many more alerts than one person can possibly review and no end in sight.

 - Twenty-seven percent of SOCs receive more than 1 million alerts each day.

 - The average security analyst investigates 20–25 incidents in any given day.

 - It takes 13–18 minutes to compare indicators of compromise (IoC) to logs, threat intelligence feeds, and external intelligence.